neoaksa/HPC/3. Cuda_Reducation_Sum/Readme.md

 1. generate product two vectors by kernel
 2. Using Sequential Addressing to sum up the products
-3. Unroll the Last Warp
+3. Unroll the Last Warp, since we don't need syncthreads in a warp.
-4. Unroll the a fixed block size
+4. Unroll the a fixed block size.
 5. Multiple Adds(didn't work in this case)

 ### Performance analysis